Thakurnagar railway station

-Thakurnagar railway station (Bengali: ঠাকুরনগর রেলওয়ে স্টেশন) is a small railway station in North 24 Parganas district, West Bengal.
-Its code is TKNR.
-It serves Thakurnagar town.
-The station consists of two platforms.
-The platform is very much well sheltered.
-This railway station is 63 km from Sealdah railway station on the Sealdah–Bangaon branch line.
+Thakurnagar (Code: TKNR) is a small railway station in North 24 Parganas, West Bengal on Sealdah–Bangaon line.
+It serves Thakurnagar.
+The station consists of two side platforms, which are both very well sheltered.
+It is located 63 km from the line's terminal, Sealdah.

 History

 Thakurnagar is a busy railway station.
-In 2009 the railway station was sanctioned as model station.
+In 2009 it was sanctioned as model station.
 Thakurnagar railway station is located on Sealdah–Hasnabad–Bangaon–Ranaghat line of Kolkata Suburban Railway.
 Link between Dum Dum to Khulna now in Bangladesh, via Bangaon was constructed by Bengal Central Railway Company in 1882–84.
-The Sealah–Dum Dum–Barasat–Ashok Nagar–Bangaon sector was electrified in 1963–64.
+The Sealdah–Dum Dum–Barasat–Bangaon sector was electrified in 1963–64.

-Communication System
+Connections

 The Thakurnagar-Chandpara road passes by the station.
 Besides, the station is connected by road with Gaighata and Gobardanga.
-There are auto services from the station to Chandpara and Shutia, Gaighata, Charghat.
-For short distances there are rickshaw, van and toto services.
+There are Auto services from the station to Chandpara and Shutia, Gaighata, Charghat.
+For short distances there are Van and Toto services.

 Modernization

-After serveral severe rail accidents, in 2016, Mamata Banerjee as Railway Minister proposed modernization of Thakurnagar station.
-Then two platforms of the station are fully covered with the shed.
-New ticket collection rooms were constructed.
+After several severe rail accidents, in 2016 Mamata Banerjee, then Railway Minister of India, proposed a modernization of the station.
+Thus, the two platforms of it are now fully sheltered and new ticket collection rooms were constructed.